 Some veterinary practices are now owned by large national corporations and they will use their own recruitment websites.

-Once you've qualified, you'll be able to register with RCVS as a registered veterinary nurse (RVN).
-CPD is an essential part of ongoing RCVS registration - you'll be required to complete 45 hours of CPD within a three-year period.
+Once you're qualified, you can register with RCVS as a registered veterinary nurse (RVN).
+CPD is an essential part of ongoing RCVS registration - you'll be required to complete 15 hours of CPD per calendar year.

 CPD activities can include attending training courses, seminars and lectures, being mentored in your practice or carrying out research or critical reading of relevant journals.
 Find out more at RCVS Continuing Professional Development.

-Membership with the British Veterinary Nursing Association (BVNA) will provide you with access to CPD, seminars, events and a monthly professional journal.
+Membership with the British Veterinary Nursing Association (BVNA) will provide you with access to CPD, seminars, events, a monthly professional journal and an advisory helpline.

 There are also various postgraduate opportunities available depending on your interests and aspirations.